HildoBijl/stepwise/packages/exercise-definition/README.md

 current state + action -> new state
 ```

-`processSoloAction` receives one action and returns the resulting state.
-Its input also provides the (fixed) exercise parameters, the exercise history, and an optional `updateSkills` callback.
+`processSoloAction` receives the fixed exercise parameters, the current state, and one action, and returns the resulting state.
+Its input may also provide an `updateSkills` callback.

 The action describes what happened, while the state stores the consequences.
 For example, an answer is an action; whether the exercise is complete belongs in the state.
 An exercise is considered completed when the state satisfies `state.done === true`.